...

 5. Mendeley (Premium/Elsevier)

-Mendeley is a serious tool for serious researchers, and their premium storage and networking features are perfect for grad students.
+Mendeley is an important choice for researchers, with premium storage and networking features ideal for grad students.

-It serves as a reference manager and an academic social network.
-The AI components help you discover new papers based on what you are currently reading, which is essential for staying at the cutting edge of your field.
+It’s both a reference manager and an academic network.
+AI features recommend new papers based on your reading, keeping you at the cutting edge.

 Key Features: